-• Medicinal products with intrinsic hyperglycaemic activity as glucocorticoids (systemic or by local route) and sympathomimetics.
+Medicinal products with intrinsic hyperglycaemic activity (e.g. glucocorticoids (systemic and local routes) and sympathomimetics):

 More frequent blood glucose monitoring may be required, especially at the beginning of treatment.
-If necessary, adjust the metformin dosage during the therapy with the respective medicinal products and upon its discontinuation.
+If necessary, adjust the metformin dosage during therap y with the respective medicinal product and upon its discontinuation.

-• Diuretics especially loop diuretic They may increase the risk of lactic acidosis due to their potential to decrease renal function.
+Diuretics especially loop diuretics:

+They may increase the risk of lactic acidosis due to their potential to decrease renal function.